 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Charlottetown and nearby
+Top Coworking Spaces in Charlottetown and Nearby

-Recent Reviews in Charlottetown
+Recent Reviews of Shared Office Space in Charlottetown

 Named the "Birthplace of Confederation", Charlottetown, is the capital city of Prince Edward Island.
 It was here that the historic 1864 conference was held that led to the Confederation.
 Soaked in a rich history, the city sits on a stunning waterfront location.
 Named after the wife of King George III, it is the smallest provincial capital in the country.
 Despite this fact, it is probably the most significant city as being the venue for the unification of Canada.
 From gorging on lobsters to harness racing or seal watching, you may have to put your laptop away for a moment or two.
 A quiet rural town with a Victorian era feel, it is laid back and the perfect place to put on the walking shoes and do a bit of a shuffle around the town.